nrossol23/SpotifyApp/README.md

      "sudo apt-get update" and
      "sudo apt-get install python3 python3-pip python3-venv python3-wheel python3-setuptools"
   4. Run the "spotifyinstall" script located in the bin folder.
+  5. Ensure you are in the newly created virtual environment by using: "source env/bin/activate".
-  5. Run the "spotifyrun" script located in the bin folder.
+  6. Run the "spotifyrun" script located in the bin folder.
-  6. Connect to localhost:8000.
+  7. Connect to localhost:8000.